 Prince Horace, nicknamed Prince Brat, constantly creates mischief.
 But because of the custom of the time, he does not receive punishment.
 A whipping boy steps in to receive the whipping.
 Prince Horace becomes bored with his circumstances, so he forces his whipping boy Jemmy to run away for a little adventure.
-The two are soon captured by a couple of cutthroats who want a ransom from the king.
+A couple of cutthroats who want a ransom from the king capture the boys.
 Read this novel by Sid Fleischman to find out how Prince Horace and Jemmy survive in the hands of these cutthroats.

 The day before beginning The Whipping Boy, I displayed the following anchor charts in the classroom.
 These stayed up for the duration of the novel.
 As students read, we added character traits.
 Once we had read approximately half the book, the characters’ main problems were added.
 At the end of the novel, the solutions to these problems were also added.

 The Whipping Boy won the Newbery Medal in 1987.
 Have students research to learn about the Newbery Medal.

 - The Newbery Medal was established on June 22, 1921.

 - The Medal is given annually by the American Library Association.